Clotho

-As one of the three fates her impact on Greek mythology was significant.
-Clotho, along with her sisters and Hermes, was given credit for creating the alphabet for their people.
+As one of the three fates, her influence in Greek mythology was significant.
+Along with her sisters and Hermes, Clotho was given credit for creating the alphabet for their people.
 Even though Clotho and her sisters were worshiped as goddesses, their representation of fate is more central to their role in mythology.
 Thread represented human life and her decisions represented the fate of all people in society.

 Origin

+Although there does not seem to be an epic tale in Classical Greek mythology in which the Fates are the main focus, they have played critical roles in the lives of deities and mortals.
+It is likely that the versions of myths about their primal origins were lost in the transitions from prehistoric Greek mythology to that of the Classical writings.

-According to Hesiod's Theogony, Clotho and her sisters (Atropos and Lachesis) were the daughters of Erebus (Darkness) and Nyx (Night), though later in the same work (ll.
+According to Hesiod's Theogony, Clotho and her sisters (Atropos and Lachesis) were the daughters of Nyx (Night), without the assistance of a father.
+Later in the same work (ll.
 901-906) they are said to have been born of Zeus and Themis.
-Clotho is also mentioned in the tenth book of the Republic of Plato as the daughter of Necessity.
-In Roman mythology it was believed that she was daughter of Uranus and Gaia.
+Clotho is mentioned in the tenth book of the Republic of Plato as the daughter of Necessity, as well.

+In Roman mythology, it was believed that Clotho was the daughter of Uranus and Gaia.

+Dispute of origin

+In Genealogia Deorum Gentilium, the Italian Renaissance writer Giovanni Boccaccio wrote that Clotho was the eldest daughter and the eldest sister of the Moirai.
+Clotho, Lachesis and Atropos, as previously mentioned in the section on the Dispute, were daughters of Demogorgon.
+Cicero, however, calls them the Parcae in De Natura Deorum, where he states that they were daughters of Erebus and Night.
+It seems preferable, however, to follow Theodontius, who affirms that they were created together with the nature of things.
+Elsewhere, where Cicero speaks of the Parca in the singular, he also calls her the daughter of Erebus and Night.
+Seneca, in his letters to Lucilius, also calls them the Parcae, citing the saying of Cleanthes: “The Fates lead those who are willing and drag those who are unwilling.”
+In this, he describes not only their office that is, to guide all living beings but also to compel them, as if all things occurred by necessity.
+Clotho was responsible for spinning the thread of life, beginning each mortal’s existence.